★★★★★ 9.96/10 CheckatradeFully insuredFree inspections

 Pros of felt roofing

 Felt is usually the most affordable of the common flat roofing systems.
-It is widely available, straightforward to install for experienced roofers, and relatively simple to patch if small issues arise later.
+It is widely available, straightforward to install for experienced roofers, and relatively simple to patch with our flat roof repairs if small issues arise later.

 Cons of felt roofing